Puzzle & Dragons X: Ancients

 The current Ancient of Light and one of the main antagonists of the series.
 He is the mysterious head of the Guild, who seeks prosperity for both humans and dragonoids and aids Ace in his journey.
 However, in reality he is using Ace as a means to help Lance become stronger, and it is implied that he is manipulating Lance and preying on his feelings of dragonoid superiority to convince him to join him.
-Additionally, episode 54 implies that he may have be involved in the Drop Impact that killed Lance's parents.
+Additionally, episode 54 implies that he may have been involved in the Drop Impact that killed Lance's parents.
 Jest also tries to kill Ace by luring him to the site of a Drop Impact, but he is saved by Jest's counterpart, the Ancient of Darkness, Daphness.